CAcert.org

 CAcert.org is a community-driven certificate authority that issues free X.509 public key certificates.
-CAcert.org heavily relies on automation and therefore issues only Domain-validated certificates (and not Extended validation or Organization Validation certificates).
+CAcert.org relies heavily on automation and therefore issues only Domain-validated certificates (and not Extended validation or Organization Validation certificates).

-These certificates can be used to digitally sign and encrypt email, code, and documents, and to authenticate and authorize user connections to websites via TLS/SSL.
+These certificates can be used to digitally sign and encrypt email; encrypt code and documents; and to authenticate and authorize user connections to websites via TLS/SSL.

 CAcert Inc. Association

-On 24 July 2003, Duane Groth incorporated CAcert Inc. as a non-profit association registered in New South Wales, Australia.
+On 24 July 2003, Duane Groth incorporated CAcert Inc. as a non-profit association registered in New South Wales, Australia and after, in September 2024, moved to Europe in Geneva, Switzerland.
 CAcert Inc runs CAcert.org—a community-driven certificate authority.

 In 2004, the Dutch Internet pioneer Teus Hagen became involved.
-He served as board member and, in 2008, as president.
+He served as board member and, in 2008, as a president.

 Certificate Trust status

-A disadvantage of CAcert.org is that its root certificates are not included in the most widely deployed certificate stores and it has to be added by its customers.
+CAcert.org's root certificates are not included in the most widely deployed certificate stores and has to be added by its customers.
 As of 2021, most browsers, email clients, and operating systems do not automatically trust certificates issued by CAcert.
 Thus, users receive an "untrusted certificate" warning upon trying to view a website providing X.509 certificate issued by CAcert, or view emails authenticated with CAcert certificates in Microsoft Outlook, Mozilla Thunderbird, etc. CAcert uses its own certificate on its website.

 Web browsers

 Discussion for inclusion of CAcert root certificate in Mozilla Application Suite and Mozilla Firefox started in 2004.
 Mozilla had no CA certificate policy at the time.
 Eventually, Mozilla developed a policy which required CAcert to improve their management system and conduct audits.
 In April 2007, CAcert formally withdrew its application for inclusion in the Mozilla root program.
 At the same time, the CA/Browser Forum was established to facilitate communication among browser vendors and Certificate Authorities.
-Mozilla's advice was incorporated into "Baseline Requirements" used by most major browser vendors.
-Progress toward meeting Mozilla and "Baseline Requirements" requirements and a new request for inclusion can hardly be expected in the near future.
+Mozilla's advice was incorporated into "baseline requirements" used by most major browser vendors.
+Progress towards meeting these requirements can hardly be expected in the near future.